victorlaerte/wedeploy.com/node/electric/src/pages/updates/cli/index.md

  -
   version: 1.2.8
   date: Jan 5th, 2018
-  description: Adding protection to avoid deploying content in sensitive directories such as the home directory.
+  description: Added protection to avoid deploying content in sensitive directories such as the home directory.
 Minor improvements.
  -
   version: 1.2.7
   date: Jan 2nd, 2018